CDP vs Marketing Cloud: Why You Probably Need Both in 2026

 Smaller teams?
 Start with whichever problem is killing you right now.
 Fix that first.
 Then add the other one when you have breathing room.

-Here’s the thing.
-This whole CDP vs Marketing Cloud debate is not really a debate.
-They are not competitors.
+The CDP vs Marketing Cloud debate isn’t really a debate.
+They’re not competitors.
 They do different jobs.

 A CDP helps you understand who your customers actually are.
 A Marketing Cloud helps you reach them and get them to do something.